When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Challenges and Future Directions

-The deployment of SLAM-enabled networked autonomous systems in real-world environments reveals a set of fundamental challenges that stem from the mismatch between idealized modeling assumptions and the complex dynamics of practical operation.
 Among these challenges, environment dynamics play a central role, since both the physical scene and the wireless propagation conditions evolve continuously over time.
-In contrast to classical SLAM formulations that assume static landmarks and slowly varying sensor parameters, real world scenarios are characterized by moving objects, time varying occlusions, and rapidly changing geometry.
-As such, motion has a direct impact on reliability and estimation consistency \cite{Bescos2018}.
+In {comparison with} classical SLAM formulations that assume static landmarks and slowly varying sensor parameters, real world scenarios are characterized by moving objects, time varying occlusions, and rapidly changing geometry.
+As such, motion {could directly affect} reliability and estimation consistency \cite{Bescos2018}.
 V-SLAM pipelines can experience unstable feature tracking and erroneous data association under illumination changes, motion blur, and partial occlusions, leading to map degradation and pose drift \cite{Scaramuzza2011,MurArtal2017}.
 Moreover, wireless-based localization and SLAM methods operating at mmWave and higher frequencies are highly sensitive to propagation variations, where blockage, Doppler shifts, and the intermittent appearance of dominant multipath components cause abrupt fluctuations in received signal strength, angle estimates, and CSI \cite{Rangan2014,Va2016}.
 As a result, when visual and wireless modalities are jointly considered, these dynamics further challenge system robustness, since the two sensing modalities respond differently to environmental changes and operate at different temporal resolutions, leading to cross modal inconsistencies and outdated representations \cite{Nishio2021}.
-As such, maintaining accurate localization and mapping in the presence of dynamic geometry and nonstationary sensing conditions remains an open challenge, motivating the development of SLAM frameworks that explicitly account for temporal variability and partial observability rather than relying on static environment assumptions.
+As such, maintaining accurate localization and mapping in the presence of dynamic geometry and nonstationary sensing conditions remains an open challenge, motivating the development of SLAM frameworks that {account} for temporal variability and partial observability rather than relying on static environment assumptions.